kmadjei/backend-mini-project/README.md

 ### Content

-- The [Content](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) presented in this project was provided by Code Institute learning platform, Tim Nelson leading the lessons.
+- The [Content](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) presented in this project was provided by Code Institute learning platform with Tim Nelson leading the lessons.

 ### Acknowledgements